Bill Ward (musician): Pranks

-According to Tony Iommi, he and the band would often set Ward's beard on fire and perform other harmful pranks on him.
+According to Iommi, he and the band would often set Ward's beard on fire.
 On one occasion, Ward even received third-degree burns.
 In an interview with Guitar World, Iommi described it as follows:

 Bill and I were in the studio rehearsing one day and out of the blue I asked him, "May I set you on fire, Bill?"
 And he said, "Well, not now, not now."
 And then I forgot about it.
 Later on when the day ended, he said to me, "Well, I'm going home now; you still want to set me on fire or what?"
 And I said, "Sure."
 So I took a small can of lighter fluid and sprayed it on him, lit a match, and whoomph.
 He was wearing these polyester pants so they burned really quickly and he was on the floor screaming and crying.
 I could not help him because I was so busy laughing.
 It actually turned out to be quite serious.
 I felt really bad for him.
 He was sent to the hospital.
 Later on, his mother called me on the phone and said, "You barmy bastard, it's about time you grew up.
 Our Bill is going to have his leg off."
 But things like that always happened to Bill.